hugokos/decentralized_raffle/README.md

 - Hardhat Network-  allows you to print logging messages and contract variables by calling console.log() from your Solidity code.
 To use it, you simply import hardhat/console.sol and call it.
 - Python web3
 ---

-## Installation Guide
-### User Experience
+## Front End: User Experience
 Users can interact with the smart contract using the streamlit web application.

 **Welcome Screen: Enter the Raffle**
 !['Welcome'](https://github.com/hugokos/decentralized_raffle/blob/master/Screen%20Shots/Streamlit_Screenshot.png)

 **Sucessful Entry Screen**
 !['Success'](https://github.com/hugokos/decentralized_raffle/blob/master/Screen%20Shots/Streamlit_Success_Screen.png)

+---

-### Back End:
+## Back End: Interact with Smart Contract
 Launch solidity code in Remix IDE to deploy and run transactions on the blockchain